-School-Sponsored Field Trips (All Grade Levels)
+School-Sponsored Field Trips

 The district periodically takes students on field trips for educational purposes.
-The field trip permission form is in Skyward Family Access in the online registration section.

 A parent must provide permission for a student to participate in a field trip.

 The district may ask the parent to provide information about a student's medical provider and insurance coverage and may also ask the parent to sign a waiver allowing for emergency medical treatment in the case of a student accident or illness during the field trip.